Minnesota Valley National Wildlife Refuge: History

-Early plans to create a Refuge along the Minnesota River were forestalled by World War II.
-It wasn’t until the early 1970s that the threat of development inspired concerted efforts to preserve the valley.
-An act creating the National Wildlife Refuge was passed in 1976.
+Early plans to create a refuge along the Minnesota River were forestalled by the U.S. participation in World War II (1941–1945).
+It was not until the early 1970s that the threat of development inspired concerted efforts to preserve the valley.
+The United States Congress passed an act creating the Minnesota Valley National Wildlife Refuge in 1976.

 Long Meadow Lake is spanned by a wood and steel bridge built in 1920.
 Known as the Old Cedar Avenue Bridge, it was turned over to the city of Bloomington in 1979 when the Minnesota Department of Transportation constructed a new bridge nearby.
-In poor repair, the old bridge was closed to vehicle traffic in 1993 but remained a crucial link for pedestrians and cyclists until officials closed the bridge entirely in 2002.
+In poor repair, the old bridge was closed to vehicular traffic in 1993 but remained a crucial link for pedestrians and cyclists until officials closed the bridge entirely in 2002.
 The refuge managers, Bloomington and Eagan officials, and public interest groups have all expressed a desire to replace or restore the unsafe bridge.
-Construction began in May 2015 and should be completed during Fall 2016.
+Construction began in May 2015 and should be completed during the fall of 2016.